 Phillips Bookings Secretary Born in Lincoln,

 Terry has lived in Swanland for many years.
-After graduation,
+He spent 25 years

-joining the Training and Enterprise Council (TEC) in North
+and Enterprise Council (TEC) in North Nottinghamshire, and

 A former Board member of the Prince’s Trust, a qualified

 Ofsted inspector and a judge for the National Training Awards,

 he retired in 2006.

 Terry served for 14 years as an volunteer officer in the Royal

 Corps of Signals (V) reaching the rank of Major and retiring